Decathlon/vitamin-compose/appbars/README.md

 The search TopBar displays a text input to search in the current screen.

-The minimal usage of the component is the value of your search, a placeholder inside the text input and the callback to be notified when the user type a new character but you can configure your text input and add actions at the right of the text input.
+The minimal usage of the component is the value of your search, a placeholder inside the text input and the callback to be called when the user type a new character but you can configure your text input and add actions at the right of the text input.

 ```kotlin